October 14, 2022

 • Get lighting accreditation.
 You do not need a Christmas light hanging degree from Yale.
 But it can be helpful from a marketing perspective to have accreditation from the Christmas Light Installation Pros Association.
 Yes, we are surprised that it exists too.
 Make sure you put their logo on your website once you’re registered to build trust with customers.

 • Open a business bank account.
 When it comes to personal and business finances, take advice from The Offspring: you gotta keep ‘em separated (that was bad, but you'll never forget it now, right?).
 A business bank account will make accounting and tax prep so much easier.
-We recommend Durable Money, which includes a debit card, 1.5% cash back, and it works automatically with your Durable invoices.

 • Insure yourself.
 No need for anything revolutionary here, just some good old commercial general and professional liability insurance to protect you from liabilities like personal injury or damage to property (we can help with that).